upeiSNACKS/S.N.A.C.K.S/arduino/Readme.md

 Payload format at https://console.thethingsnetwork.org/applications/charlottetown-heatmap/payload-formats is dependent on the binary form of the data received

 TODO: might need to add sensor ID to this? or TTN might track that already

+Fritzing diagram includes debugging LCD screen attached to DHT11 to view temperature and humidity readings directly on device